Music

 About Our Organ

 Numerous additions and upgrades have taken place over the history of the organ.
 Lawrence Stofer is responsible for extensive renovations including new pipework and revoicing.
-During the summer of 2002, a new console was custom built and installed with state-of-the-art technology by the Walker Technical Company of Zionsville, Pennsylvania.
-In 2007, a Celestial Division, given in memory of Beatrice Jackson, organist at Clough United Methodist Church in Cincinnati for 65 years, was a gift of her brother and sister-in-law, Ray and Sue Merz.
-In February 2010, a memorial gift from the family and friends of John Bindeman was given for the installation of a Carillon in the Sanctuary.
-John (Jack) Bindeman was a longtime, dedicated member of the Westminster Choir.
-With additional gifts given in memory of numerous individuals, the Carillon was configured to sound outdoors through an opening high in the northeast corner of the building.
-Currently the organ is undergoing restoration by Hunt-Krewson Pipe Organ Services of Dayton.
+During the summer of 2002, a new console was custom built and installed with state of the art technology by the Walker Technical Company of Center Valley, Pennsylvania.
+In June 2007, the Celestial Division was given in memory of Beatrice Jackson, organist at Clough United Methodist Church in Cincinnati for 65 years.
+This gift was given by her brother and sister in law, Ray and Sue Merz.
+In February 2010, a memorial gift from the family and friends of John (Jack) Bindeman was given for the installation of a Carillon in the Sanctuary.
+Through additional gifts given in memory of numerous individuals, the Carillon was configured to sound outdoors through an opening high in the northeast corner of the building.
+The Hunt Organ Service of Dayton has donated several ranks of vintage pipes and is currently restoring aging existing pipework and mechanisms.